He dines with Muhammad Ali, has a James Bond-pad, and oh yeah, runs a $400-million shipping empire.

 Washington bounced around various U.S. colleges, looking for the best ski conditions.
 His search eventually took him to the University of Utah in Salt Lake City.
 Asked if he ever stepped foot in the library, he laughs.
 “My dad said: ‘I don’t care what you study, I don’t care where you go, just get out in five years.’ ”

 Tiring of the powder in Utah, Washington switched schools, returned to his hometown, got help studying, and finished up with a B.A. in finance from the University of Montana in 1994.

 He’s still very close to his parents, who live in Palm Springs, California in the winter, and split their time between Montana and B.C.’s Stuart Island in the summer.
-Brother Kevin, two years younger than Kyle, is also active in the family business, working with Aviation Partners Boeing in Seattle.
+Brother Kevin, two years younger than Kyle, is also active in the family business.

 When Washington graduated, his dad owned just one company in B.C., the tugboat firm of C.H.
 Cates & Sons.
 Cates’s tugs are best seen from Lonsdale Quay in North Vancouver, sitting outside the market café.
 These are the sturdy little harbor tugs that help ships to dock, a David and Goliath affair.
 They scurry out to greet new ships arriving in port, nudging and pushing the big vessels safely into their berths.

 Kyle was sent up to Cates at the age of 24, and spent the next 18 months learning the ropes, more on land than water.
 The tug guys were great, says Washington.
 While the marine scene was new to him, he grew up around construction workers and found them much of a kind.
 “They’re all the same kind of guy, and I hope I am.
 Work hard, play hard.
 They’re guy’s guys.”